SlowMo24/ChangesetMD/README.md

 - `min_lat/max_lat/min_lon/max_lon`: description of the changeset bbox in decimal degrees
 - `user_name`: OSM username
 - `user_id`: numeric OSM user ID
-- `tags`: an hstore column holding all the tags of the changeset
+- `tags`: a jsonb column holding all the tags of the changeset
 - `geom`: [optional] a postgis geometry column of `Polygon` type (SRID: 4326)

 Note that all fields except for id and created\_at can be null.